nice-digital/identity-hostedpages/README.md

 Each action will have two steps associated with it.
 One for substituting the secrets and one for transforming them.

 - The substitution is done using a standard script which comes with octo called "Variables - Substitute in Json file".
 - The transformation is done using a custom step template, the code for which is stored in the octo-step-scripts folder.
+Test

 ## Stack